michael-schwarz/michael-schwarz.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in Helmut Seidl's [group](https://www.cs.cit.tum.de/en/pl/home/) and a participant in the DFG Research Training Group [ConVeY](https://convey.in.tum.de) (Continuous Verification of Cyber-Physical Systems).
+I am a PhD candidate in Helmut Seidl's [group](https://www.cs.cit.tum.de/en/pl/home/) and an alumnus of the DFG Research Training Group [ConVeY](https://convey.in.tum.de) (Continuous Verification of Cyber-Physical Systems).
 Having submitted my dissertation in late 2024, I currently expect to graduate some time in late Spring 2025.

 I am interested in **Static Analysis** and related techniques and currently work within the field of **Sound Static Analysis by Abstract Interpretation**.
 There, we have, e.g., proposed techniques for efficient abstract interpretation of **multi-threaded programs**, worked on increasing usability by **making static analysis incremental**,